Cyfrin/Updraft/courses/formal-verification/3-gasbad/24-using/+page.md

 }
 ```

-...we are calling `method f` on _whichever contract is currently being verfied_.
+...we are calling `method f` on _whichever contract is currently being verified_.
 Remember that functionally `f(e, args) == currentContract.f(e, args)`.
 With that said, we need a way to reference the specific contracts we mean for our rule to compare, and this is where the `using` keyword comes in.

 ::image{src='/formal-verification-3/24-using/using1.png' style='width: 100%; height: auto;'}